Boulder, Wyoming: Air pollution

 Since January 2008, ground-level ozone in Boulder and the surrounding area has exceeded healthy levels 11 times.
 Natural gas drilling in nearby Jonah Field and the Pinedale Anticline is blamed for the reduced air quality.

 Education

 Public education in the community of Boulder is provided by Sublette County School District #1.

 Climate

-Boulder experiences a semi-arid climate (Köppen BSk) with long, cold, dry winters and short, warm summers.
+Boulder experiences a Continental climate (Köppen Dfb) with long, cold, dry winters and short, warm summers.